Brewski7/v2v-cloud/README.md

   fetched locally (synchronization happens over a UNIX domain socket).
 * Verify that the prefixes listed in `subsfile` match the prefixes inserted into the repo; otherwise the consumer will ignore the update.

+> <sub>© 2025 Waldo Jordaan.
+All rights reserved.
+> Provided for academic demonstration under NDA with BMW IT Hub South Africa.
+> Redistribution or modification prohibited.
+> See the [LICENSE](./LICENSE) file for details.</sub>